-Dr. Douglas Blayney of Stanford University, a board member of the NCCN and contributor to the NCCN guidelines for neutropenia management, is our principal investigator for both Study 105 and Study 106.
+Dr. Douglas Blayney of Stanford University, founding member of NCCN and contributor to the NCCN guidelines for neutropenia management, is our principal investigator for both Study 105 and Study 106.
 Dr. Blayney is the former president of ASCO and a former member of the FDA's Oncologic Drugs Advisory Committee.

 Dr. Jeffrey Crawford is DSMB Chairman for Study 105 and Study 106.
-He is Chairman of NCCN Guidelines for Neutropenia Management in U.S. and the lead investigator of the U.S. multicenter, randomized trial of Filgrastim (G-CSF, Neupogen), leading to FDA approval.
+He is the founding member and former Chairman of NCCN Guidelines for Neutropenia Management in the U.S. and the lead investigator of the U.S. multicenter, randomized trial of Filgrastim (G-CSF, Neupogen), leading to FDA approval.
 Dr. Crawford is Professor of Medicine at Duke University.